 Today, dark web marketplaces and cryptocurrencies have accelerated the appearance of a more complex and resilient criminal supply combined with global money laundering chains.
 Highly skilled and specialised criminal groups can now collaborate without having to establish a direct relationship.
 Some will extract data, others will purchase it, and others will broker the deal – all behind the relative anonymity of cryptocurrency payments.
 In short, fraudsters have become better organised and realised the the vulnerable legal sector is an easy target.

-My job is to ensure that Verify 365’s fraud prevention software is aligned with the specific requirements of the legal professional regulatory framework, such as the Solicitors Regulation Authority AML regulations, the Law Society’s Enhanced Client Due Diligence procedures, HM Land Registry’s Safe Harbour Digital ID Standard, Lexcel accreditation, CQS quality mark, and so on, and ensure we understand the different ways fraudsters could target law firms and their clients.
+My job is to ensure that Verify 365’s fraud prevention software is aligned with the specific requirements of the legal professional regulatory framework, such as the Solicitors Regulation Authority AML regulations, Enhanced Client Due Diligence procedures, HM Land Registry’s Safe Harbour Digital ID Standard, Lexcel accreditation, CQS quality mark, and so on, and ensure we understand the different ways fraudsters could target law firms and their clients.